yale-cpsc-419-sp23/pset-1-cli/README.md

 The header for a section must be on its own line
 Those sections are:
 * A section with header "Label", containing the object's label
-* A section with header "Produced By", containing a table with details of all agents that produced this object The table must have the following column headers and content:
+* A section with header "Produced By", containing a table with details of all agents that produced this object.
+    The table must have the following column headers and content:
     * "Part", containing the part of the production carried out by each agent
     * "Name", containing the name of each agent